About the blog

+As mentioned, my name is Pekka Keskinen.
+I live in Finland.
 Film photography has been a bit of a rabbit hole for me.
 I’ve always been into photography among many other visual and artistic endeavours.
-I have a background in graphic design and visual arts, but for some reason I didn’t consider myself much of a photographer until I got back to 35mm film photography in 2016.
-I had some initial experience in analog photography as a teenager, around the late 90’s and early 2000’s just before the world went digital.
-Digital photography didn’t do it for me though, and I experienced a great disconnect with photography during those years.
-It never felt real so to speak.
+I have a background in graphic design and visual arts, but for some reason I didn’t consider myself much of a photographer until I got back to 35mm film photography.
+I shot film circa 1997—2002, just before the world went digital.
+I experienced a great disconnect with photography with digital cameras, but in May 30th 2016 I stumbled upon my old cameras and hand made darkroom prints.
+It was like being reunited with an old friend.
+I’ve been shooting film ever since.

 Approach and influences

-I like straight photography and in-camera techniques.
-I use Photoshop in my daily work as a graphic designer more than enough and want to leave that out of my photography as much as I can.
-I try to avoid editing and even cropping.
+I find straight photography and in-camera techniques compelling.
+I use enough Photoshop in my daily work as a graphic designer and want to leave that out of my photography as much as I can.
 Black and white images look beautiful as they are and I usually add just a hint of contrast or adjust the tones slightly.